nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 1. Install and configure software
 1. Get nopCommerce
 1. Create and configure the nopCommerce Web service
-1. Trouble shutting
+1. Troubleshooting

 ## 1. Install and configure software

 Before installing .NET Core, we'll need to register the Microsoft key and install required dependencies.
-This needs to be done once per each machine.
+This needs to be done once per machine.

 ### Register Microsoft key and feed